Puppy Parent Info

 Your puppy has been microchipped with a FiNano brand microchip.
 Visit nano.tryfi.com/register to register the microchip in your name and enter your contact information so you can be contacted if your Shih Tzu is ever lost.
 This is a free service included with your FiNano microchip.
 Look for the yellow card in your folder to get started.

-TRUPANION INSURANCE
+TRUPANION INSURANCE – 30 Days Free!

 PARASITES/WORMS

-Routine deworming is done the same time as vaccines.
 Puppies are exposed to many parasites on the ground, so be sure to maintain a good deworming schedule and contact your veterinarian for any alarming poop.
+They can test and treat quickly if anything comes up.

 However, there are many parasites and infections that are harbored in the everyday environment that most people would never even know about.
 Most of these things wouldn’t cause any harm to a mature, healthy, vaccinated adult dog, but can wreak havoc on a young delicate puppy with immature immune system.
 Be aware that you can track in viruses, bacterial infections, and parasite eggs on your shoes and even into your house.

 Besides the neighborhood dogs, there are many wildlife animals that also carry and drop some of these parasites and infections onto the ground and into your yard.
 These bacteria, viruses, and parasites can lurk in the soil, grass, or water in your backyard or anywhere else that people, pets, or wildlife have walked.
+Even birds flying overhead can drop feces.

 This isn’t a time to panic or to lock your puppy away from the world, but do be careful and aware to protect your little friend.
-Keep your pup away from places sick dogs may walk or toilet such as vet office floors, dog parks, dirty water puddles, and pet toilet areas, until they are fully vaccinated and at least 4 months old.
+Keep your pup away from places sick dogs may walk or toilet such as vet office floors, dog parks, dirty water puddles, and public pet toilet areas until they are fully vaccinated and at least 4 months old.
 If you notice any gastrointestinal symptoms or have concerns of your puppy’s appetite, energy level, or poop, then please contact your veterinarian to discuss.

 FLEA/TICK/HEARTWORM